At St Joseph’s we aim to create an environment in which we embed the attitude of excellence and enjoyment in mathematics.

 As an example, every year we celebrate National Numeracy Day in May

-Click here for pictures from the 2021 events
+Click here for pictures from events

 Many of the skills the children learn in Maths, can be found in other areas of the curriculum.
 We often use our skills in our science curriculum – creating graphs and tables to show results, measuring a variety of objects to be used in experiments etc.

 It can also be found throughout the geography curriculum, particularly position and direction used in map reading.
 There are also strong mathematical links to history (timelines and numerical origins) and PE.

 The mastery approach to maths aims at challenging all the pupils at their own level.
 This means that each child will have access to challenges after they have completed the work set by their teacher.
 These challenges aim to ensure that the children are fluent, can solve mathematical problems and explain their reasoning.

 Reception and KS1 will be participating in an exciting National Programme created by the NCETM and Maths Hubs around the country, about ‘Mastering Number’.
 This includes being given new maths resources for the children to use as well as the staff being given training on teaching mastery in maths.